mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 Deliver several products
 ------------------------

-Configure order fulfillment for multiple products with different lead directly on the quotation itself.
-In the :guilabel:`Other Info` tab, set the :guilabel:`Shipping Policy` to:
+For orders that include multiple products with different lead times, the lead times can be configured directly from the quotation itself.
+On a product form, click the :guilabel:`Other Info` tab, and set the :guilabel:`Shipping Policy` to:

 #. :guilabel:`As soon as possible` to deliver products as soon as they are ready.
 The
    :guilabel:`Scheduled Date` of the :abbr:`DO (Delivery Order)` is determined by adding today's